Breadcrumb

 - Is your baby reaching and grasping?

-- Does your baby try to bring objects to his or her mouth?
+- Does your baby try to bring objects to their mouth?

 - Are crying spells getting shorter?